StarLicker/startup/README.md

 - Made backend endpoints for conversion history and stat data for storage and retrieval.
 - Stores all this data in MongoDB.
 - Multiple, meaningful Git commits with comments.

+**Login Deliverable**

+*Simon*
+- I deployed Simon to my production enironment and connected it to my database.

+*Startup*
+- User Registration: creates a new account in the database
+- Existing user: able to log in as existing user and store stats and conversion history for them
+- Use MongoDB to store credentials: stores user and their credentials in MongoDB.
+- Restricts Functionality: You can't access any other pages (conversions, history, scoreboard) until you sign up or log in.
+This is done on the front end and back end with a secure API router.